 These are the money quotes, but the entire Slate piece is worth a read, as there’s some interesting back and forth not only on this, admittedly highly hypothetical concern, but also on the life tenure and mandatory retirement age issues.

 Now note what I’m not saying here.
 I’m focusing on Judge Posner’s suggestion that judges– particularly Supreme Court justices– need not be lawyers.
 I do think that legal training is indeed necessary to practice law– although I’m not sure that the standard US three-year law school system is the best way of preparing for such a career.
-That, however, is a complex — topic best left perhaps for some other time.
+That, however, is a complex topic best left perhaps to consider further some other time.

 And I’d go further and agree that a failure to get access to competent lawyering has denied ordinary Americans effective access to their courts– an issue Rakoff wrote eloquently about in the New York Review of Books, Why You Won’t Get Your Day in Court and which Yves discussed in this post, Judge Jed Rakoff Throws Down Gauntlet to Judges on Lack of Due Process in America).